Farm Relief Services (FRS) are an organisation that provides services, products, and skilled personnel for the Irish agricultural sector.

 Traffic is driven by the use of blogs, email marketing, SEO and SEM.

-Emarkable developed a plan that would maximise traffic to the FRS website, by using the channels FRS was already using more effectively, while also developing the channels they were only minimally using, or not at all.
+Emarkable developed a plan that would maximise traffic to the Herdwatch website, by using the channels Herdwatch was already using more effectively, while also developing the channels they were only minimally using, or not at all.

-Having built an audience, Step 4 in the Emarkable process is to turn that traffic into leads.
+Having built an audience, the next stage in the Emarkable process is to turn that traffic into leads.
 This was done by building landing pages that describe special offers, while also collecting lead information.
-This proven method was enhanced by Calls to Action throughout the site to encourage more lead generation.
+This proven method was enhanced by Calls to Action throughout the site to encourage more visitor engagement.

-The fifth step was the conversion of those leads into sales.
-This was done by giving the company the information on which pages their leads were viewing, which leads are most promising, segmented leads allowing for targeted information to be sent out, email marketing to send timely messages to contacts and customers, and finally a Customer Relationship Management system for an improved sales process.
+The conversion of those leads into sales followed.
+This was done by giving the company the information on which pages their leads were viewing, which leads are most promising, segmenting leads allowing for targeted information to be sent out, email marketing to send timely messages to contacts and customers, and finally a Customer Relationship Management system for an improved sales process.

 The result of all these actions led to increased take-up of the Herdwatch app and faster conversion time for leads.
 The appeal to the person who is doing the admin work proved much more effective in terms of both take-up and conversion